evan-schneider/cm360-audit-system/README.md

 ## Operating
 - On spreadsheet open, a custom menu is added with environment setup, sheet management, request tools, batch runners, and utilities.
-- Use “Prepare Environment” to create Gmail labels and Drive folders for all configs.
+- Use “Prepare Environment” (Admin Controls → Prepare Environment) to auto-create Gmail labels and Drive folders for all configs that are missing them.
+	- Creates Gmail labels (does not create Gmail filters; set up mail routing separately).
+	- Creates or repairs Drive folder paths for Merged Reports and Temp Daily Reports per config.
+	- Shows a summary of actions and any suggested follow-ups.
 - Use the batch runner functions (`runDailyAuditsBatch1..N`) via the menu to run audits, or install daily triggers with “Setup & Install Batch Triggers”.
 - “Update External Config Instructions” writes curated guidance to INSTRUCTIONS columns in the external spreadsheet.
 - A daily summary email is sent once all configs finish (lock‑protected to avoid duplicates).